 By Car

-Kirstenbosch is 13 km from Cape Town’s city center.
+Kirstenbosch is 13 km from Cape Town’s city centre.
 Follow De Waal Drive (M3) towards Muizenberg, then turn onto Rhodes Drive (M63).
 Parking is free, with spaces available at Gates 1, 2, and 3.
 It’s best to arrive early for events or peak times.

 By City Sightseeing Bus